 Plenty of teachers feel the impulse to give as much detail as possible and enumerate every responsibility and event of their careers.
 However an overly long resume is just as obnoxious as one that’s too short.
 Keep it to two pages maximum, or one page front and back.
 Most principals and administrators look at them for a minute or two and then make a decision about whether or not to set up an interview.
 Remember, the whole point of a resume is to quickly and clearly showcase why you’re the best fit for a job, and anything longer than two pages is neither quick nor clear.

 9. Have perfect formatting

 Just like you want your students to follow instructions to the letter, you should make your resume as cleanly formatted and attractive as possible.
 Keep the names of organizations and tenure at a job in a bigger font than the descriptions, and make sure your name is the biggest thing on the page.
 Use dividing lines to delineate between sections, and make sure that if you use a serif font, you only use serif fonts (or vice versa if you use sans-serif).
 If it helps, use a premade resume template to get started.

 10. You know your grammar has to be perfect

 Again, you don’t have to be a grammar teacher to know that you’ll need perfect grammar no matter what.
 This is even more true for teachers.
 Double check that your verb tenses agree.
 Make sure subject verb agreement makes sense.
 No spelling errors ever.
 This is the basic stuff, but also all too easy to miss.
 So give a copy of your resume to an actual grammar teacher friend and have them proofread it for you.

-If you need more help writing your teacher resume, there are some really great, free resources - like Monster.com, ResumeGenius, university sites, and ResumeCompanion - that have helped lots of teachers find great jobs at tremendous schools.
+If you need more help writing your teacher resume, there are some really great, free resources - like Monster.com, ResumeGenius, and ResumeCompanion - that have helped lots of teachers find great jobs at tremendous schools.
 Peruse some of the different examples and use them as a starting point for your own application.
 Good luck!